 We will be going ahead with all Trinity CertTESOL courses from the September 7th and onwards, and continue to communicate any updates as soon as possible.

 Is it safe to travel to Barcelona?

-Currently Spain is in a state of emergency which is planned to end on June 8th.
-Barcelona is currently in Phase 1 of the Spanish government’s deescalation plan and you can read about the specific details here.
+In short, yes, it is as safe as any other country.
+Currently face masks are obligatory in all public spaces and inside shops and businesses.
 We recommend that you follow the advice of your local and national authority and closely monitor updates.
 We also suggest referring to the CDC for any travel warnings.

 Will I have to self-isolate when I arrive in Barcelona?

 Please check here for an up-to-date list of countries.

 What happens if there is a country-wide lockdown while I am in Barcelona?

 If Spain experiences another lockdown during your course here in Barcelona, we have all the resources and requirements to move the course online again.
 We have had great success with the current group of trainees completing their course online, so we are confident this is a feasible solution.
 We are flexible in our approach and we will ensure you meet all the requirements to receive your qualification.

 What is your policy regarding refunds and cancellations?